 Global Result and score

-If you have answered yes to each and every question, this set of scenario is most probably methodologically sound as well as actionable.
+If you have answered yes to each and every question above, your set of scenarios is most probably methodologically sound as well as actionable.

 Assuming the knowledge of and understanding on the subject matter is also good, then you can use it to develop strategies and policies.